Your daily delivery of East Bay food news.

 Kermit Lynch, who opened his eponymous Berkeley wine store 40 years ago, admits he doesn’t pay close attention to what’s happening with California wine.

-When we asked our readers to weigh in on the best pizza in Berkeley last month, we were floored by the reaction.
+Ici certainly attracts the crowds.
+What do you think?
+Photo: Kukkurovaca on Flickr When we asked our readers to weigh in on the best pizza in Berkeley last month, we were floored by the reaction.
 Over 200 comments, 81 Facebook Likes and dozens of tweets showed you were passionate about pizza in Berkeley.
-Now that the weather is heating up (at last), we wonder what you think about […]
+Now that […]

-By Dana Smith Oh sun gods, how you tease.
+Analisa Goodin from Oakland enjoying strawberry and candied walnut from Ici By Dana Smith Oh sun gods, how you tease.
 But lucky for us, we’ve learned your fickle ways and we’re quick on our sandaled feet.
-Give us noontime highs in the 70’s or 80’s (see, we don’t ask for much) and we’ll shed our fleece, show some leg and grab our favorite summer accessory — […]
+Give us noontime highs in the 70’s or 80’s (see, we don’t ask for much) and we’ll shed our […]

-Do Berkeleyside readers even need an introduction to the mother of the American fresh, local, sustainable, organic food movement?
+Alice Waters at the King Middle School Edible Schoolyard Do Berkeleyside readers even need an introduction to the mother of the American fresh, local, sustainable, organic food movement?
 Alice Waters is a living legend.
-For four decades, the California cuisine innovator, Chez Panisse chef, Edible Schoolyard founder, school food reformer, and Slow Food advocate, has influenced how people in this country buy, cook, eat, […]
+For four decades, the California cuisine innovator, Chez Panisse chef, Edible Schoolyard founder, school food reformer, and Slow Food advocate, has […]